 As one of the very first teachers in a preschooler’s life, you set the stage for their future success in education and in life.
 You greatly influence your students’ love for learning, music, play, friends, creativity, independance, and self-esteem.
 Be always aware that your role in preschool is significant.

 The bond you build with your preschoolers may or may not last a lifetime but your bond will most certainly impact their future.
-Work diligently to help your preschool students be successful today so they are ready for the possibilities of tomorrow.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Work diligently to help your preschool students be successful today so they are ready for the possibilities of tomorrow.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!